top of page

 Granville County, NC

-The Oxford Historic District is significant for Commerce with commercial buildings including stores, a post office, and banks constructed from the late nineteenth through the early twentieth centuries as well as mid-twentieth-century commercial buildings that contained additional services for area residents, including offices, restaurants, and retail stores.
+The 1988 Oxford Historic District encompassed the core of the central business district and the adjacent residential development to the northwest and southeast, including the largest, oldest, and most architecturally significant residential resources.
+The district includes commercial buildings including stores, a post office, and banks constructed from the late nineteenth through the early twentieth centuries as well as mid-twentieth-century commercial buildings that contained additional services for area residents, including offices, restaurants, and retail stores.

 The Oxford Historic District is also significant for African American Ethnic Heritage due to the effects of segregation on African American settlement patterns in the city, much of which was developed during the racially segregated early-twentieth century.
 Additionally, Oxford’s African American population participated in Civil Rights activities in the city from the 1950s through the 1970s, taking an active role to seek equality in public offices, education, employment, and other aspects of daily life.